OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Every landing page should have a CTA on your website.
 When you’re trying to promote a product or service with the end goal being a lead or conversion, appropriately placed and easily noticed CTAs are a must!
 CTAs will help drive up your leads and conversions when used creatively and effectively.

-When you’re asking people to buy your product, service or even just signup to your newsletter, you’re asking them to trust you.
-Trust comes from testimonials, user reviews and more importantly, your brand’s story.
-Elaborate on who you are, what you do and how you came to be – as a brand – to ensure users can connect with your brand on a personal level.
+When you’re asking people to buy your product, or service, or even just signup for your newsletter, you’re asking them to trust you.
+Trust comes from testimonials, user reviews, and more importantly, your brand’s story.
+Elaborate on who you are, what you do, and how you came to be – as a brand – to ensure users can connect with your brand on a personal level.
 Trust ensures higher lead generation and conversions.

 Content is always key.
 It’s important to keep fresh content on your website with regular updates.
 This is useful for your SEO as well as for your user base.

 Meta-description is a short preview of your page’s content.
 When your page is displayed in search results, this is the text a user will see below the main title.
 It is based on this description that the user decides whether to open your page.
-Once again, an important aspect for SEO and for users that will click-through to your website.
+Once again, an important aspect of SEO for users that will click through to your website.